Ready to turn waste into nutrient-rich soil for your plants, right at home?

 ‘Browns‘ are biodegradable carbon materials that soak up and balance moisture in your compost pile.

-Examples include empty toilet paper rolls, newspapers, cardboard, paper bags, cereal boxes, fallen leaves etc.
+Examples include empty toilet paper rolls, newspapers, cardboard, paper bags, cereal boxes, brown leaves etc.

-Do remember to shred or tear up bulky ‘browns’ such as cereal boxes into smaller pieces, or else your bin will fill up too quickly!
+Do shred or tear up bulky ‘browns’ such as cereal boxes into smaller pieces, otherwise your bin will fill up too quickly!

 For a more complete list of ‘browns’, click here.